 Most universities do not conduct any qualifying examinations, and students do not have to show their IELTS/TOEFL scores.
 The upper age limit for college applications is 28 years, and for doctoral studies, it is 35 years.

 Since Russia is relatively new to the field of international education, the cost of education is relatively low.
-The annual tuition fee for a regular course in a Russian university starts from ___ lakh rupees.
 Some professional courses would cost a bit more, depending on the nature and complexity of the subject.

 Some organisations offer academic scholarships for a select few outstanding students, to help offset their education expenses.
 On an average, students would have to be ready to pay about $1500 to $5000 per year just for living expenses alone.